Canon G7 X Mark II vs T7i

-- Ready to shoot: Comes with a build-in lens, while the T7i requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the T7i requires a separate lens.

 - More compact: Is smaller (106x61mm vs 131x100mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the T7i).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the T7i).

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.